 There are many ways you can learn mindfulness, which come in different formats.
 This page covers:

 Sometimes mindfulness makes you turn towards things you would normally avoid.
 That can be challenging.
 But if you have an experienced mindfulness teacher they can help you to pace yourself.

-- are typically very structured and will go through the basic concepts and exercises
+- is typically very structured and will go through basic concepts and exercises

-- may be tailored to particular groups, such as students, people serving in the military or people with a particular diagnosis.
+- may be tailored to particular groups, such as students, people serving in the military or people with a particular mental health diagnosis.